-9. The elimination of the women's beach volleyball, bowling, and golf teams continued and exacerbated SFA's failure to satisfy these requirements in violation of Title IX.
+10. The elimination of the women's beach volleyball, bowling, and golf teams continued and exacerbated SFA's failure to provide women with equal participation opportunities in violation of Title IX.

-10. Prior to filing this lawsuit, Plaintiffs' counsel sent SFA a letter raising concerns about the elimination of the women's teams, explaining why the elimination of the teams violates Title IX, and asking SFA to agree to continue women's beach volleyball, bowling, and golf and develop a plan to comply with Title IX.
+11. Prior to filing this lawsuit, Plaintiffs' counsel sent SFA a letter raising concerns about the elimination of the women's teams, explaining why the elimination of the teams violates Title IX, and asking SFA to agree to continue women's beach volleyball, bowling, and golf and develop a plan to comply with Title IX.
 Though brief negotiations ensued, SFA would not agree to reinstate all three teams or come into compliance with Title IX, forcing Plaintiffs to file this case.

-11. Through this lawsuit, Plaintiffs seek to block SFA's latest efforts to discriminate against women in its intercollegiate athletic program and require the school to comply with federal law.
+12. Through this lawsuit, Plaintiffs seek to block SFA's latest efforts to discriminate against women in its intercollegiate athletic program and require the school to comply with federal law.

-12. Specifically, Plaintiffs seek to prohibit SFA from eliminating its women's beach volleyball, bowling, and golf teams-and all other women's teams-unless and until SFA is and will be providing women with the equal opportunities to participate in varsity intercollegiate athletics that Title IX requires.
+13. Specifically, Plaintiffs seek to prohibit SFA from eliminating its women's beach volleyball, bowling, and golf teams-and all other women's teams-unless and until SFA is and will be providing women with the equal opportunities to participate in varsity intercollegiate athletics that Title IX requires.